 - “Inadequate genetic/genomic information available at the time of diagnosis” (20.3 percent)

 Most doctors agree that they need new and improved pathology tools and resources, more readily available tumor genetic testing and improved radiology tools.
 Almost thirty percent of doctors believe that lawmakers should offer incentives to hospitals that gather information of the misdiagnosis of diseases.
 While the solution to this problem may not be clear-cut, from those statistics it is clear that something needs to done.

 Do You Have a Medical Malpractice Case?
-We have a board certified physician, Dr. Nicholas King who will review your case for free.
+We will consult with board certified physicians and review the merits of your medical malpractice claim for free.